FreddieHong19/Open5x/README.md

 --------

-There are still a few areas that need to be improved.
+This is an on-going project and there are still a few areas that need to be improved.
 The next iteration of open5x will include:

 Hardware: